jeffleon/holbertonschool-zero_day/0x03-git/README.md

-This File have a commands of git
+This File have a commands of git OK I change